Gho2st/Gho2st/README.md

 - 💪 i belive in the power of new media and cryptocurrency, feel free to ask

 ## Currently
 - I started creating an application for renting buses - this is my idea to make people's lives easier (this has been going since February 7th).
 Check it!
 The technology is NextJS.
+Rent&Go

 ## Projects